- Jim Leaviss is a talented and experienced bond manager and has the support of a strong fixed income team at M&G

 Jim Leaviss is lead manager of the fund and head of M&G’s public fixed income team.
-He has over 25 years of investment experience and has worked for M&G ever since joining from the Bank of England in 1997.
+He has worked for M&G ever since joining from the Bank of England in 1997.
 He’s one of the few global bond fund managers to have successfully adjusted their portfolio in response to changing economic conditions on a global basis over the long term.
 Leaviss is assisted by a talented and well-resourced team, including Richard Woolnough, Ben Lord and Stefan Isaacs who work in the fixed income team at M&G.

 Jim Leaviss starts with his 'bigger picture' macroeconomic outlook.
 This includes forming a view on economic growth, interest rates and inflation globally.
 This helps him decide how much to invest in different areas of the bond market.
 Leaviss is responsible for how the fund allocates money to different types of bonds and currencies.

-The fund is typically invested with one third in global government bonds, one third in global investment grade corporate bonds, one third in higher risk high yield and emerging market bonds.
-Leaviss is likely to invest more in corporate and emerging market bonds when he is positive, and invest a greater proportion of the fund in government bonds when his outlook is cautious.
+The fund alters the underlying investments a lot and can move quite quickly if Leaviss thinks this is necessary.
+Leaviss is likely to invest more in corporate (including high yield) and emerging market bonds when he is positive, and invest a greater proportion of the fund in government bonds when his outlook is cautious.
+Investing in high yield and emerging marking bonds increases risk.
 He can also use derivatives to enhance returns.
 This allows him to quickly vary exposure to different types of bonds and currencies, as well as benefit from falls in asset prices and rising interest rates but is a higher-risk approach if used.

 Leaviss’ freedom to buy bonds issued in different currencies also means movements in currency exchange rates can add or detract value.
 He therefore has a lot of flexibility in managing the fund, but this can add risk.
 The fund may invest more than 35% in securities issued or guaranteed by a member state of the European Economic Area or other countries listed in the fund’s prospectus.

-In recent months the fund’s duration has been reduced with the Omicron coronavirus variant appearing less severe than first feared which could push yields higher as economic growth resumes.
+In recent months the fund’s duration has been reduced following a reduction in bond yields between mid-October 2022 and the end of February 2023.
 Duration is a measure of the sensitivity of a bond‘s price to a change in interest rates.
-In general, the higher the duration, the more a bond's price will rise as interest rates fall.
+In general, the lower the duration, the less sensitive the fund is to interest rate changes.